Buyer's Guide: What to Prioritize in an Email Security Solution

 The Modern Threat Landscape

 The threats that users and organizations face online daily have been magnified as a result of remote workers’ increased reliance on email for business communications, widespread migration to vulnerable cloud platforms like Microsoft 365 and Google Workspace and the persistent fear and uncertainty surrounding this pandemic.
-Cyberattacks - 90% of which begin with a phishing email - are a serious threat to all businesses’ users, data and reputation and often result in significant, costly downtime or worse - permanent closure.
+Cyberattacks - over 90% of which begin with a phishing email - are a serious threat to all businesses’ users, data and reputation and often result in significant, costly downtime or worse - permanent closure.
 Sixty percent of SMBs that get hit with ransomware are forced out of business within six months of experiencing the attack.
 Organizations can no longer get away with a subpar email security strategy, as modern cyber threats like spear phishing and fileless malware are highly targeted, sophisticated and evasive.
 Safeguarding email against today’s advanced attacks requires an adaptive, multi-layered email defense strategy, fully-managed around-the-clock by a team of experts.

 Here's what you should prioritize in a business email security solution whether you are looking for Google Workspace email secuity checklist or Microsoft 365.